appujet/lavamusic/README.md

 Generate an invite link for your bot and invite it to your server using the Discord Developer Portal or using permissions calculator: <https://discordapi.com/permissions.html>

-## 🚀 Installation using docker-compose
+## 🚀 Installation using Docker Compose

-This section assumes you have docker and docker-compose installed and is running correctly.
+This section assumes you have Docker and Docker Compose installed and running correctly.

-Download the [Docker-Compose file](https://raw.githubusercontent.com/brblacky/lavamusic/main/docker-compose.yml) in a seperate folder like lavamusic.
+Download the [docker-compose.yml file](https://raw.githubusercontent.com/brblacky/lavamusic/main/docker-compose.yml) in a seperate folder like lavamusic.

-Edit the Docker-Compose file and make sure to edit the following variables:
+Edit docker-compose.yml and make sure to set the following variables:

 ```yaml
 TOKEN="." # Your bot token and remember, don't show everyone your bot token